 If the term ‘quantum parallelism’ went over your head, don’t worry.
 Mr. Schrödinger’s cat shall come to your rescue!
 Quantum parallelism is basically where we have the processing power of qubits that can perform millions of calculations at the same moment.

 Managing Data - Quantum Machine Learning

-For years, researchers have been focussing on improving the software to implement increasingly complex algorithms, but there are optimisation constraints that have become inevitable to set aside any longer.
+For years, researchers have been focusing on improving the software to implement increasingly complex algorithms, but there are optimization constraints that have become inevitable to set aside any longer.
 Sooner or later, companies will require extremely powerful machines to meet their ever changing needs.